 If need step-by-step instructions on resizing images for the web, see my how-to resize images video at the bottom of the post.

 I’ll show you the best practises for resizing an image and how to do it.

 The complications with responsive images

-Let’s start by talking about responsive images – those that resize to look good on different screen sizes.
+Let’s start by looking at responsive images – those that resize to look good on different screen sizes.

 We design for mobile first, so I will begin by referencing the mobile version of a website.

 On mobile websites, the image usually spans the full width of the screen.
 Images stack on top of text and users are very used to scrolling quickly down long, mobile-friendly web pages.

 For a mobile device, a very good width for an image is 640 pixels.
 The height can be anything you wish.

 But image sizing doesn’t end there.
 One size does not fit all.